The CORE Operating System Micro Course

 So the problem is not a lack of ideas, it's the fact that most of us don't have a reliable system for capturing them.

-As a result, we lost them.
+As a result, we lose them.
 Inspiration, gone.
 Content, unusable.
 Mental clutter, increase.
 And we feel like we're constantly starting over.
-We think, "Next week, I'll create a system for content planning/creating/scheduling/repurposing.
+We think, "Next week, I'll create a system for content planning/creating/scheduling/repurposing."
 And the cycle goes on repeat.

 This module is about building a trusted capture system.
 Your goal is simple, and that is to stop forcing your brain to act as storage.
 Instead, you’ll create a Creator Inbox — a centralized system for collecting: